-Prerequisite: Any previous Women's Studies course.
+HUMN 4732: Seminar in Women's Studies

 An advanced course in Women's Studies, designed to acquaint the student with contemporary issues in feminist scholarship across the disciplines.
 (Crosslisted with HUMN 5732, PSYC 4732, PSYC 5732).
+Prerequisite: Any previous Women's Studies course.